MTProto/MTProtoProxy/README.md

 ```
 When createing a mtprotoproxy, you have to set the following options:

-* `secret`: The secret that clients use to connect to the server.
-It is a 16 bytes length Buffer object.
-(IT DOES NOT CONTAIN 'dd' FOR ITS FIRST BYTE, although the clients have to add 'dd' to this secret.)
+* `secrets`: An array of secrets that clients have to use to connect to the server.
+It is an array of 16 bytes length Buffer objects.
+(Buffers do not contain 'dd' for their first byte, although the clients have to add 'dd' to these secrets.)
 * `tag`: The advertisement tag used to identify the sponser channel.
 Can be obtained from @mtproxybot which is an official bot from Telegram.

 The following options are optional: